holmari/gerritstats/README.md

 # GerritStats

-This project displays statistics from a Gerrit repository.
-It provides output in HTML, CSV, plaintext formats.
+This project provides tools to display statistics from a Gerrit repository.
+It generates output in HTML, CSV and plaintext formats.

 The tool can be useful for analysing how efficiently code reviews are implemented in an organization, and how often cross-team code reviews are conducted.

+There are two separate tools:

+* GerritDownloader, which downloads JSON data from the server
+* GerritStats, which parses the json output provided by GerritDownloader.

 ## How to build